Bootstrapping Quantum Extremal Surfaces I: The Area Operator: Details of area calculations

 where

-The evaluation of these integrals is required to obtain $\mathcal{B}(h)$ in \eqref{eq:areashapevar_2ndorder}.
-We have not been able to compute $\mathfrak{I}_{1}$ analytically.
-However, $\mathfrak{I}_{2}$ can be evaluated analytically following similar manipulations as in the first four lines of \eqref{eq:hypergeoint} and then using Lemma 2.2 in \cite{Lewa} to convert the resulting hypergeometric ${}_{3}{F}_{2}$ functions into ratios of Gamma functions.
+The integral of $\mathfrak{I}_{2}$ can be evaluated by following similar manipulations as in the first four lines of \eqref{eq:hypergeoint} and then using Lemma 2.2 in \cite{Lewa} to convert the resulting hypergeometric ${}_{3}{F}_{2}$ functions into ratios of Gamma functions.
 Once the dust settles, one finds